-There is a hierarchy between these exceptions that determines the Error Handler behavior, described below.
+There is a call hierarchy for exceptions that determines the error handler behavior:

-The most general exception is All Exceptions, which includes User exceptions, Database, Licensing, and Security exceptions.
-This means that an Error Handler associated with AllExceptions would handle any of these exceptions, if there is not a more specific Error Handler.
+The most general exception is All Exceptions, which includes User exceptions, Database, Security, Abort Activity Change, and Licensing exceptions.
+This means that an error handler for AllExceptions handles any of these exceptions, if there is not a more specific error handler.

-User exceptions include all the exceptions that you explicitly create in your eSpace.
-This means that an Error Handler associated with "User exceptions" would handle any user exception, if there is not a more specific Error Handler.
+User exceptions include all the exceptions that can be explicitly raised in your eSpace.
+This means that an error handler associated with "User exceptions" would handle any user exception, if there is not a more specific error handler defined.

-Database Exceptions which handle any exception caused by an error in the database.
-These exceptions cannot be explicitly raise in the eSpace logic;
+Database exceptions which handle any exception caused by an error in the database.
+These exceptions cannot be explicitly by the eSpace logic;

 Exception Handling Mechanism

-Whenever an exception is raised the execution is interrupted and switched over to the Error Handler that is suited to handle the exception.
+Whenever an exception is raised the execution is interrupted and continues in the Error Handler that is suited to handle the exception.

-To select the Error Handler the algorithm proceeds as follows:
+To select the Error Handler for an exception, the OutSystems Platform proceeds as follows:

-The CalculateAveragePrices action has an error handler for AllExceptions;
+Check if the GetCityWeather has an error handler for InvalidWSResponse exceptions;

 Error Handler Properties | Types of Exceptions